About the Emergency Medicine Department

 The Department provides clinical training opportunities for our Emergency Medicine residents, residents from other training programs, as well as for medical students from the University of Michigan, Wayne State University, and over 20 other U.S. medical schools.
 We also participate in training of RNs, PAs and EMS personnel.
 A medical library, up to date computers with Internet access to medical databases, lockers and resident office space are located within the Department.
 Supervision is provided 24 hours a day by board certified/board eligible emergency medicine physicians.

-The Emergency Department recently implemented a fully integrated Electronic Health Record system (Epic).
+The Emergency Department recently implemented a fully integrated Electronic Health Record system (Epic) with integrated voice recognition dictation software.
 All physician and nursing documentation is done electronically without need for dictations.
 The state-of-the-art radiology and laboratory is completely computerized throughout the system with instant access to current images, laboratory and outpatient or inpatient visit data from any of the Henry Ford Health System facilities.